 Playing With Colour In Food Photography

 Read more on understanding colour in photography

 In this blog, I plan on covering what it means to use colour combinations when planning for a food picture.
-You can consider colour when on location in a restaurant, cafe or pub, not just within a studio for food product photography.
+Understanding colour theory will help you plan your food photography shoots, whether you’re in a restaurant, café, or working on product photography for restaurants.

+Playing With Colour In Food Photography